Transfer Learning for Paediatric Sleep Apnoea Detection Using Physiology-Guided Acoustic Models: Data

-The HSAT measured SpO\textsubscript{2}, heart rate, airflow, respiratory effort, snoring, sleep–wake status, and body position, with an optional thorax sensor.
+Data were acquired using a Home Sleep Apnoea Test (HSAT) device (SOMNOtouch\texttrademark{} RESP\footnote{\url{https://somnomedics.de/en/solutions/sleep_diagnostics/polygraphy-devices/somnotouch-resp/}}), alongside concurrent smartphone audio recordings in both laboratory and home settings.
+The HSAT system recorded SpO\textsubscript{2}, heart rate, airflow, respiratory effort, snoring, sleep–wake status, and body position, with an optional thorax sensor.
 Audio was recorded at 16\,kHz/16-bit resolution in 2-minute segments via a custom mobile app (Figure~\ref{fig:Pipeline}).
 Apnoea events were manually scored by a registered polysomnographic technologist\footnote{\url{https://www.brpt.org/}}.
 In total, $\sim$120 hours of data were obtained across 15 nights.
 Audio quality was assessed by the snore-to-non-snore ratio, while HSAT signal quality was evaluated by the percentage of missing SpO\textsubscript{2}.

+The severity of OSA is clinically assessed using the apnoea-hypopnoea index (AHI), defined as the number of apnoea and hypopnoea events per hour of sleep.
+In children, OSA severity is classified as normal/mild (AHI $<$ 5), moderate (AHI = 5--10), or severe (AHI $>$ 10)~\cite{gourishetti2021baseline}.

-The adult dataset comprised 103 participants (67 males, 36 females; mean age 45 $\pm$ 13 years; mean BMI 31 $\pm$ 7), providing 157 nights and $\sim$1094 hours of recording (see \cite{romero2022acoustic} for more details).
+For comparison, the adult dataset comprised 103 participants (67 males, 36 females; mean age $45 \pm 13$ years; mean BMI $31 \pm 7$), contributing 157 overnight recordings and approximately 1,094 hours of data.
+Further details of the adult cohort and data collection protocol are reported in \cite{romero2022acoustic}.